 DBT Informed Music Therapy

 Wouldn’t it be great to have a repertoire of effective coping skills to pull out of a hat on a moment’s notice?
-To know you’re providing an evidence based tried and true system you can adapt to your own clientele?
+An evidence based tried and true system of DBT skills you can adapt to your own clientele?
 An effective toolkit that works even with clients who display impulsive behaviors and disregulated emotions?

 …being able to articulate to your treatment team using common (DBT) terminology and language, interacting as a professional peer, and easily collaborating with team members in providing treatment.